CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 # Interface design choices

-While building the UI of the app we consider the WDA (4.5) Accessibility when choosing app colors and elements, overall the UI of the app is user friendly
+The designs of the app are inspired with Google's Material design.
+The UI and UX is user-friendly and easy to understand.
+For Accessibility, The colors, contrast, shadows, and layout are designed allowing users of diverse abilities to navigate, understand, and use the UI.

-* For iOS, we consider the APPLE Human Interface guidelines and used iOS native controllers.
-And for Android, Material UI have been used
+* For iOS, Apple Human Interface guideline (AHI) is used with iOS native controls and elements.
+For Android, Material UI have been used
-* For Earthquake Alerts and Warnings, app using RED color banners
+* For Earthquake Alerts and Warnings, Red color is used.
-* We have used blue color branding for Garcetti Mayor logos
+* Garcetti Mayor Blue color is used through-out the app.
 * Each section of the app has its own color representation, examples are follows
   * History Earthquakes - Purple
   * Earthquakes Alert Map – Red
   * Recovery – Green
-  * Prepare and Plan – Tilled green
+  * Prepare and Plan – Teal green
-* Setup wizards helps guide the users and a quick walk through the app
+* Setup wizards helps guide the user with a quick walk through of the app

 # Data storage

-* For Data storage, ShakeAlertLA is using MySQL database on the backend
+* For Data storage, ShakeAlertLA uses MySQL database on the backend
 * In the database, only grid numbers, events, anonymous device ID and campaign IDs are stored.
 There is no actual personal information that can be traced to any individual.
 * The data at rest and transmission is secured and encrypted
 * For Example- DeviceID: 6191fe1721ab8210, Grid: EN-54, Location: 34.912, -118.982 Language: EN